 OMB Circular No. A-123, Management's Responsibility for Internal Control, states, "Agency managers should continuously monitor and improve the effectiveness of internal control associated with their programs.
 This continuous monitoring, and other periodic evaluations, should provide the basis for the agency head's annual assessment of and report on internal control, as required by FMFIA."
 This Circular indicates that "control weaknesses at a service organization could have a material impact on the controls of the customer organization.
-Therefore, management of cross-servicing agencies will need to provide an annual assurance statement.
+Therefore, management of cross-servicing agencies will need to provide an annual assurance statement to its customer agencies in advance to allow its customer agencies to rely upon that assurance statement.
 Management of cross-servicing agencies shall test the controls over the activities for which it performs for others on a yearly basis.
 These controls shall be highlighted in management's assurance statement that is provided to its customers.
 Cross-servicing and customer agencies will need to coordinate the timing of the assurance statements."